Roland Theis

-Roland Theis (born March 17, 1980 in Neunkirchen) is a German politician of the Christian Democratic Union.
-Since 2017 he has been serving as State Secretary in the State Ministry of Justice in Saarland, in the government of Minister-President Tobias Hans.
+Roland Theis (born 17 March 1980) is a German politician of the Christian Democratic Union who has been serving as a member of the Bundestag since the 2025 elections, representing the St. Wendel district.

+From 2017 to 2022, Theis served as State Secretary in the State Ministry of Justice in Saarland, in the government of Minister-President Tobias Hans.

 Education and early career

 After his studies in the field of law and politics in the University of Saarland and the Université d'Aix-Marseille III he gained his first law degree in 2005 and second in 2008.
 He is a scholarship holder from the Konrad Adenauer Foundation and is currently working as a lecturer of constitutional and media law in the University of Saarland.
 Theis is the alumnus of the Marshall Memorial Fellowship of the German Marshall Fund and the American Jewish Committee.

 Following his studies, Theis worked as a lawyer at SaarLB.

 Political career

+Early beginnings

 Theis was the chairman of the Junge Union in Saarland from 2005–2010 and is still the vice chairman of the International Commission of the Junge Union in Germany.

 Theis was a member of the city council of Ottweiler and the district council of Neunkirchen from 2004 until 2009.
 In his home town Ottweiler he is the chairman of the local CDU association.